polachandu/React/README.md

 * To get react into our app there are two ways one is via CDN link and other is via npm.
 * via CDN links it is not a preferred way into our project because it make a network call and it's a costly operation
+* To create a react app use this command -> npm init
 * Get react through package command -> npm install react. react is a normal dependency
 * npm install react-dom is to install react-dom
 * npm is a package manager but not node package manager.